ihmccreery/bplc-ruby/README.md

 - `Factor > PointerFactor`
   - `PointerFactor ::= * <Id>`
     - This is redundant with `PointerF` and is thus not implemented.
+We might want to change the way that `*`s and `&`s are parsed.
+The way it is parsed right now seems questionable.